Vania Sukola, BASc, RP

 Besides providing therapeutic support, i am a mother of two young children and self-care is an invaluable part of my personal life as well.
 I love to knit, relax in my cozy chair with my cat and a good book.
 And i’ve been known to always have chocolate on hand – there is always room for chocolate.

 I am a member of the College of Registered Psychotherapists (CRPO) and Ontario Association of Counsellors, Consultants, Psychotherapists and Psychologists (OACCPP).
-I abide by the Code of Ethics, Confidentiality and other policies listed out by my College and Association.
+I abide by the Personal Health Information Act (PHIPA) regarding Confidentiality and other policies listed out by my College and Association.
 I have personal liability insurance, receive clinical supervision and am part of a peer support group that meets regularly.